Created: 2024-11-13 Wed 17:01

 Captured/resized by the author from Stanford's Camera Image Viewer (3.2Gpx to 102Kpx).

-Most of what you will find on the Web still talks about "LSST".
+Quite a bit of what you will find on the Web still talks about "LSST".
 This will change over time, and we have adopted a more precise set of names for observatory components.

 The Observatory as a whole is the "Vera C. Rubin Observatory"; "Rubin Observatory" for short.